Falenos/cryptonight/README.md

 ### Issues and Stack

-Stack: Styled components, Material-UI v5, Babel, chart.js There is an issue with babel material-ui and styled-components that I was not able to solve and maybe it's not solvable at the project level.
+Stack: Styled components, Material-UI v5, Babel, chart.js There is an issue with babel material-ui and styled-components.
 You can see a warning when running on dev mode.

-Babel makes things much slower, was necessary for styled though.

-Some code splitting, type checking and code is still immature, sorry!!

-Nextjs material-ui styled-components, new to all these, hope that my practices are not the worst!
-Anyway enjoy.

 ## Generic info